Bespoke Interiors for the Westside's Vertical City

 Living in Century City is, almost by definition, living in a curated space.
 These are residences where the floor plan was drawn by an architect, the views toward the Pacific or the Hollywood Hills are part of the value, and the homeowner has chosen the convenience and security of a managed tower over the sprawl of a Westside lot.
 That choice shapes what a kitchen needs to be.
 Square footage is precise rather than generous, ceilings and structural columns are fixed, and the line of sight from a great room to a galley kitchen matters enormously.
 Cabinetry in this context is not decoration laid over a room.
 It is the architecture of the room.

-Our Century City clients are entertainment executives, attorneys from the firms clustered along Avenue of the Stars, retired residents who have downsized from larger Brentwood or Bel Air homes, and international owners who keep a Westside base near the dining and shopping of the Westfield center and the cultural draw of the Annenberg Space and the nearby Hammer Museum in Westwood.
-What they share is an expectation of finish and a tolerance for nothing improvised.
+Century City residences draw a range of homeowners: some have downsized from larger Brentwood or Bel Air homes, while others keep a Westside base near the dining and shopping of the Westfield center and the cultural draw of the Annenberg Space and the nearby Hammer Museum in Westwood.
+What they tend to share is an expectation of finish and a tolerance for nothing improvised.
 They are accustomed to a building where things work, and they want a kitchen that holds to that standard.

 Working in a Century City tower is its own discipline.
 Freight elevator scheduling, building engineer sign-off, neighbor-quiet hours, and the realities of moving cabinetry to a thirtieth floor all factor into how a project is planned and built.
 We design around those constraints from the first measurement, so the installation is as orderly as the building expects and the finished kitchen feels as though it was always part of the residence.